2023-gpig-a/DroneManager/README.md

 docker run -d --name dronemanager -p 8080:8080 drone_manager_image
 ```

+You can set the environment variable `DM_DRONE_VISION_RADIUS` to configure the vision radius of the drones.

 ## Endpoints

 You can view the endpoints and accompanying API doc by running the service, then going to `http://hostname:port/docs`.